cyl3x/shopware-devenv/README.md

   help         Print this message or the help of the given subcommand(s)

 Options:
-  -v, --verbose  Set the verbosity
-  -h, --help     Print help
+  -v, --verbose  Set the verbosity.
+Can also be set with SWDE_VERBOSE=1 -h, --help     Print help
   -V, --version  Print version
 ```

-There's also an environment variable `SWDE_VERBOSE` to toggle the verbosity.

 ## devenv.local.nix
+By simply executing `swde config` a `devenv.local.nix` will be dumped (Your old one will be backed up).

-The binary includes a `devenv.local.nix` which will help you to manage multiple concurrent devenv setups.
-Simply execute `swde init`
+The config will help you to manage multiple concurrent devenv setups.